ChandrashekharRobbi/LeetCode-Using-Python/Most IMP Questions/ReadMe.md

 # Most IMP Questions

 > Start Date : 05/08/2023
-* Here i will be doing Blind 75 Leetcode question with different approaches.
+* Here i will be doing Most IMP Leetcode question with different approaches.
 * I will be referring to or keeping track of my status on [NeetCode Website](https://neetcode.io/practice)